mrkaleArduinoLib/gbj_appbucket/README.md

     * 1 rain level is dedicated for no rain situation, i.e., between rainfalls.

-* In the following table the numerical values are thresholds for determining particular level in millimeters pre squar meter for an hour.
+* In the following table the numerical values are thresholds for determining particular level in millimeters per square meter for an hour.
 The threshold is the lowest (starting) value for a level as depicted in the following table.

 |Level|1st hr.|2nd hr.|3rd+ hr.|Rain|
 |:---:|:---:|:---:|:---:|:---|